LinuxForHealth/cdm-fhir-ig/data/input/pagecontent/index.md

 ### Release History

-For release history of this IG, view the [release page](https://github.com/Alvearie/alvearie-fhir-ig/releases) on our GitHub repo.
+For release history of this IG, view the [release page](https://github.com/LinuxForHealth/alvearie-fhir-ig/releases) on our GitHub repo.
 Each release includes:

 - Full IG Site Specification (full-ig.zip)
-- A snapshot jar file used to register the IG profiles on an IBM FHIR Server
+- A snapshot jar file used to register the IG profiles on an LinuxForHealth FHIR® Server
 - Tar archive containing all assets used by the FHIR Publisher to build the site (package.tgz)
 - Zip fies containing definitions and examples in json, xml, and ttl (Turtle)